 Chest wall pain

 The chest wall surrounds the lungs and heart.
 It consists of bones, muscles, nerves, and joints, connecting the ribs to the spinal column and sternum.
-Injury to the chest wall occurs after a trauma or explosive movements during sports.
-Damage to the structures at the back of the chest wall, such as the muscle ribs and joints to the spine, can refer to the scapula.
+Injury to the chest wall occurs after trauma or explosive movements during sports.
+Damage to the structures at the back of the chest wall, such as the muscles, ribs, and joints of the spine, can also affect the scapula.

 Dorsal scapular nerve entrapment

 The dorsal scapular nerve arises from the brachial plexus in the armpit and runs down between the muscles inside the shoulder blade.
-Sometimes, nerve traction from heavy lifting or repetitive overhead activities causes sharp shooting pain in the scapula or shoulder blade.
+Sometimes, nerve traction from heavy lifting or repetitive overhead activities can cause sharp, shooting pain in the scapula or shoulder blade.
 We need to consider dorsal scapular nerve entrapment, especially if other conditions of scapula pain have been excluded.

 Other causes of shoulder blade pain